Locality

 Hartfield House

-is an affiliate of Hostelling Scotland and offers a wide range of accommodation, all reserved for the Duathlon.
+is an affiliate of Hostelling Scotland and offers a wide range of accommodation, all reserved for the Duathlon and at a 10% discount from their normal prices.
 It is used for Registration and for the Tea and prize giving and is next to the Start and the Finish.
 It is the perfect choice if you plan to stay.
-To book phone 01520 744333, email infohartfield@gmail.com or go to, www.hartfieldhouse.org.uk
+To book, phone 01520 744333 or email infohartfield@gmail.com and mention the code D2025.
+Bookings via the website, www.hartfieldhouse.org.uk, have been closed in order to reserve all the hostel accommodation for the Duathlon.

 There is one hotel, the renowned Applecross Inn, brilliantly run over more than 30 years by Judith Fish MBE.
 Phone 01520 744262.